The Essential Travel Tips for New Zealand

 Travelling to Aotearoa, a.k.a New Zealand?
 Then these are the essential New Zealand travel tips you need to know!
 Whether you are in the Land of the Long White Cloud for a couple of weeks to a couple of years, these are the New Zealand travel tips to get you started.
 What’s more, they’re likely to surprise you!

 So before you pack your bags and head over to this wonderful country, make sure you read these travel tips for New Zealand.
 You need to be prepared for the weather, the roads, the customs and so much more.

-If you are coming to New Zealand on a more long-term trip, be sure to hit up our 30 Tips for Backpacking in New Zealand too.
+If you are coming to New Zealand on a more long-term trip, be sure to hit up our 30 Tips for Travelling in New Zealand X1432 and 30 Tips for Backpacking in New Zealand too.

 1. Always Have Extra Layers With You

 A famous saying in New Zealand is “Four Seasons in a Day”, meaning the weather changes so often in New Zealand that is often feels like you experience four seasons in a day.
 Let that be a word of warning to you and always have an extra layer with you, even when venturing on a day trip in summer.
 The weather can change on a dime, so be prepared.